mark-gerarts/lambda-out-loud/content/grimoire/_index.md

 ---
 title: Grimoire
+subtext: |
+    Bite-sized blog posts containing useful code snippets that I resort to often, or which I simply find interesting.
 ---

-Bite-sized blog posts containing useful code snippets that I resort to often, or which I simply find interesting.

 > A computational process is indeed much like a sorcerer's idea of a spirit.
 It
 > cannot be seen or touched.
 It is not composed of matter at all.
 However, it is